daleghent/phd2-wiki/BuildingPHD2OnOSX.md

-# Building PHD2 on OSX
+# Building PHD2 on macOS - 32-bit

+Instructions for building a 32-bit version of PHD2 that will run on macOS 10.14 Mojave or older

 #### Install CMake version 3.5.2